 Use these best practices as a guideline to develop your own voice and style, and you should find yourself with the best results from peer to peer texting campaigns.
 You may not get the results you want from the get-go, but the willingness to be patient, experiment, and constantly evaluate your outreach goes a long way to seeing the results you expect.

 At CallHub, we’re constantly on the lookout for gaps in peer to peer texting and are determined to help campaigners fill those gaps.
-To learn more about Collective Texting, check out our detailed guides on peer to peer texting, event building, fundraising, and GOTV.
+To learn more about Peer to Peer Texting, check out our detailed guides on peer to peer texting, event building, fundraising, and GOTV.